 The kids will really enjoy helping to make these fun and creative chicken pies, and will totally love eating them too!

-Preheat the oven to gas 4, 180ºC, fan 160ºC.
+- Preheat the oven to gas 4, 180ºC, fan 160ºC.

-With adult supervision the kids can prepare the broccoli and cut into ‘little trees’.
+- With adult supervision the kids can prepare the broccoli and cut into ‘little trees’.

-Unroll the pastry, keeping the nonstick baking paper underneath, use a large 13cm (5cm) cutter (or use a saucer as a template) to cut out 4 circles of pastry.
+- Unroll the pastry, keeping the nonstick baking paper underneath, use a large 13cm (5cm) cutter (or use a saucer as a template) to cut out 4 circles of pastry.
 Remove the trimmings and set aside.
 Transfer the pastry circles along with the nonstick baking paper to a baking tray.

-Brush each pastry circle with a little beaten egg, then using small cutters, stamp out different shapes from the trimmings or roll into thin ‘sausage shapes’ to create smiley faces.
+- Brush each pastry circle with a little beaten egg, then using small cutters, stamp out different shapes from the trimmings or roll into thin ‘sausage shapes’ to create smiley faces.
 Stick them on to the larger circles to decorate.
 Brush with a little more beaten egg.

-Bake the pastry circles for 10-12 minutes until puffed and golden.
+- Bake the pastry circles for 10-12 minutes until puffed and golden.
 Allow to cool slightly and cut in half horizontally through the middle to create a ‘base’ and a ‘lid’.

-Meanwhile heat the oil in a large frying pan, add the chicken and stir-fry for 5-6 minutes until sealed and starting to turn golden.
+- Meanwhile heat the oil in a large frying pan, add the chicken and stir-fry for 5-6 minutes until sealed and starting to turn golden.
 Remove from the pan with a slotted spoon.
 Add the onion and broccoli and stir-fry for 3-5 minutes until the broccoli is just tender.
 Return the chicken to the pan.
 Add the condensed soup, then half-fill the can with water and pour into the frying pan, whilst stirring.

-Cook for a further 3-5 minutes until the chicken is cooked through.
+- Cook for a further 3-5 minutes until the chicken is cooked through.
 Stir through the spinach and cook until wilted.
 Divide the pastry bases between 4 plates and spoon the filling on top.

-The kids will enjoy putting the ‘lids’ on top.
+- The kids will enjoy putting the ‘lids’ on top.

 Tip: Make the most of fresh peas when in season, not only do they taste great but kids will also enjoy helping to ‘pop-out’ the peas from the pods.

-See more Cooking with kids recipes
+See more Recipes for kids

-For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home and view the full Food safety at home video.
+For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home.